ashishtele/ashishtele.github.io/_posts/2020-07-12-Will_vedic_maths_improve_ML_Models.md

 3. Multiply the digits at 10's place (2 X 4 = 8), write it down.
 4. IMP STEP: if the numbers from the above steps are two-digit numbers, put the unit digit number starting from the right (2 from 12), add the 10's place digit to the next number as a carry (1 is added to 20 and became 21).
 Repeat the process until the left end.
 DONE!!

 We have to do repetitive multiplication and then chain addition.
 An important point that I want to highlight is the **PATTERN**.
-When I arrived at this answer, I tried for 3 digit multiplication.
+Once I arrived at this answer, I tried for 3 digit multiplication.
 The pattern was symmetric.

 <p align="center">
   <img width="250" height="200" src="/images/vedic3.jpeg">